cookiesikeri/cicd-nodejs-test/README.md

 the app can be accessed using a load balancer connected to the EC2 using the target group which has the port of the app. but i prefer using api-gateway in some cases for thre app , then use load balancer to route traffic to the api-gateway.

-this should run if all credentials are setup and servies are running on the cloud.
+this config should run fine if all credentials are setup and servies are running on the cloud.